 After that, we then surrounded it, picked it up and quickly scooted down the hallway and out the same door we came in.
 Up and over the hill, across some guy’s lawn and bridge over Bear Creek, and hoisted it into the back of the Jimmy.
 We got on the road within minutes down to Denver to get our next item.
 Some shopping center off of Colorado Blvd lost its American flag that night.

 As we entered the fraternity, the whole crew went wild.
 No one really expected us to get a tub, and the one they thought we’d go to had folks ready and waiting to scare the shit out of us.
 That was the noise on the other side of the hotel.
 I have to say this was the best and most fun night of my entire college experience.

 Returning to Troutdale

-A few years later after I transferred to UT Austin, I returned one summer to visit with friends, and we went back up to Troutdale to take pictures.
+A few years later after I transferred to UT Austin, I returned the summer of 1984 to Denver to visit with friends, and we went back up to Troutdale to take pictures.
 I also did quite a bit of research at the Denver Public Library (thanks to them for the above old pix).